wannier-berri/wannier-berri/docs/source/docs/system.rst

 Symmetrization of the system
 -----------------------------

-There are two interfaces: one with explicit specification of the struvcture (old interface) and one with :class:`~wannierberri.symmetry.sawf.SymmetrizerSAWF` (new interface).
+There are two interfaces: one with explicit specification of the structure (old interface) and one with :class:`~wannierberri.symmetry.sawf.SymmetrizerSAWF` (new interface).

 .. automethod:: wannierberri.system.System_R.symmetrize